 Linking WordPress to the New Database

 Before you can begin this step, you need to create a new database and database user.
-Most hosts have some type of database wizard to do this.
-Here’s a tutorial on how to create a new database in cPanel.
+Most hosts have some type of database creation tool or “wizard” to do this.

 While going through this process, be sure to take a copy of the following information: